 Most people associate any reference to the “world’s smallest violin” as a sign of someone’s utter lack of sympathy for another’s tale of woe.

-But a recent creation by Design I/O could change all of that.
-The tiny violin produced with the assistance of Google’s Project Soli, a chip which detects small movements made by the hands and fingers, enables the player to recreate the sounds of the instrument with just two fingers.
+But a creation by Design I/O could change all of that.
+The tiny violin produced with the assistance of Google’s Project Soli, a chip that detects small movements made by the hands and fingers, enables the player to recreate the sounds of the instrument with just two fingers.

-The creation also required the use of machine learning technology so that the different playing motions could be recorded and recognised.
+The creation also required the use of machine learning technology so that the different playing motions could be recorded and recognized.